claytonjwong/socartic-method/README.md

 Socrates cared deeply for seeking truth and taking care of his mind.
 We naturally acquire an anti-Socrates via automatic, mindless tendencies such as [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias).

-> Idiocy tend not to fully recognize its own existence; inompetence prevents you from being aware of your own incompetence.
+> Idiocy tend not to fully recognize its own existence; incompetence prevents you from being aware of your own incompetence.
 >
 [-Dunning and Kruger, "Unskilled and Unaware of It"](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect)